KylerChan/budget-app/README.md

    - `script.js`
 3. Open `index.html` in your web browser

-(or you can just access it here[https://simple-budgeting.vercel.app/]
+You can also access it directly at: https://simple-budgeting.vercel.app/

 ### Usage